Get in touch

 Usually, a landlord will require a tenant to pay a sum of money to them called a tenancy deposit, after a tenancy agreement is signed but before the tenant moves in to the rented property.
 The deposit acts as a form of insurance for the landlord – they can look to be reimbursed by the deposit if the tenant breaches the terms of the tenancy agreement, causes damage to the property, or falls into rent arrears for instance.

 If you're a letting agent, landlord or tenant, you should know the ‘ins and outs’ of deposit protection.
-It is a legal requirement for all deposits resulting from assured shorthold tenancies in England that commenced after 6 April 2007, to be registered with a government-approved deposit protection scheme.
-A landlord who fails to do so could be fined up to the equivalent of three months’ rent and may be prevented from issuing a Section 21 notice to regain possession of the property should they wish to do so – the consequences of deposit protection breaches are covered in a previous article, here.
+It is a legal requirement for all deposits resulting from assured shorthold tenancies in England that commenced after 6th April 2007, to be registered with a government-approved deposit protection scheme.
+A landlord who fails to do so could be fined up to the equivalent of three months’ rent and may be prevented from issuing a Section 21 notice to regain possession of the property should they wish to do so – the consequences of deposit protection breaches are covered in a previous article.

 Once the deposit is received, the landlord / agent has 30 days to register it with a government-backed tenancy deposit scheme (“scheme”).
 In England, these are the Tenancy Deposit Service, the Deposit Protection Service and MyDeposits.
 The deposit must remain protected for the entire duration of the tenancy.

 The scheme will offer two forms of protection for the deposit - custodial or insured.
 Custodial protection is where the deposit is held by the scheme for free.
 Insured protection is where the landlord / agent holds the deposit in their own bank account and the scheme insures it for a fee, which allows the landlord / agent to accrue interest on it.
 The landlord can choose which type of protection to use, but they then must register and provide the tenant with the ‘prescribed information’ within 30 working days of receiving the deposit.
-The prescribed information is set out in the Housing (Tenancy Deposits) (Prescribed Information) Order 2007 but includes the: -
+The prescribed information is set out in the Housing (Tenancy Deposits) (Prescribed Information) Order 2007 but includes the:

 The Tenant Fees Act 2019 capped the amount of deposit that a landlord can take from a tenant, at the equivalent of 5 weeks rent where the annual rent is below £50,000, and 6 weeks rent where the annual rent is £50,000 or above.
-You can calculate the maximum amount of deposit that a landlord can take, by using the following calculation: -
+You can calculate the maximum amount of deposit that a landlord can take, by using the following calculation:

 When calculating the weekly rent, do not just divide the monthly rent by four, this will not be accurate as some months are longer than others.
 Also, round figures down when carrying out your calculations, rather than up, to ensure that you do not exceed the maximum deposit allowed.

-For example with a monthly rent of £1,500: -
+For example, with a monthly rent of £1,500: -

 If a tenant meets the terms of their tenancy agreement and leaves the property in the condition it was let to them in, they can expect to have the deposit returned to them at the end of the tenancy.
 If not and the landlord wants to make a deduction from or claim the deposit, they should tell the tenant so, first.
 If the tenant disputes the landlord’s position and the parties cannot agree on how the deposit should be shared (or not shared) the landlord is not just entitled to the monies.